-Financial management:

-Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
+Financial management: Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.

-It is the Partnership's responsibility to ensure that financial affairs are conducted in a proper manner.
-Management are responsible, with the oversight of those charged with governance, to communicate relevant information to users about the entity and its financial performance.
+The Partnership is responsible for ensuring that financial affairs are conducted in a proper manner.
+Management is responsible, with the oversight of those charged with governance, to communicate relevant information to users about the entity and its financial performance.